asteves/site/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD Student in the [Travers Department of Political Science at UC Berkeley](https://www.polisci.berkeley.edu).
-My primary research interests are military organizations, policing, the determinants of political violence, and causal inference.
+My primary research interests are policing, the determinants of political violence, the effects of discrimination, and causal inference.
 I am also interested in creating tools to make software easier to use for non-technical political scientists.

+Outside of my academic interests, I am the creator and maintainer of the [tayloRswift](https://github.com/asteves/tayloRswift) and am a long-suffering Minnesota sports fan.